phrb/BrickBreaker/README.md

 Diamond Breaker is a game based on the classic Bricks Breaker.
 This game is built using [Godot](https://godotengine.org/), a free and open source engine that help us develop multi-platform games.

+The code is hosted at [GitHub](https://github.com/phrb/BrickBreaker).

 The current implemented features are listed below: